angordeyev/bugbuns/README.md

 #### Comments

-NGINX is used to run site with the latest official NGINX Docker container.
+NGINX is used to run the site with the latest official NGINX Docker container.
 Default NGINX `./nginx.conf` config is used with the `server` section modified.

 Redirect from the subdomain to the main domain to improve SEO: